lightningtgc/es6-coding-style/es6-coding-style-en.md

 #### Modules

-- 7.1 Use `import / export` for dependencies, deprecating commonjs require
+- 7.1 Use modules(`import / export`) over a non-standard module system for dependencies.

 > Those who follow standards always have a lucky day.